frmlx/framelix/README.md

 # Framelix - A dockerized Full-Stack PHP Framework

+> We are currently setting up this repository for version 4.
+So it's not ready to use right now.
+Check back later.

 Framelix is a full-stack PHP framework in a nicely packed, ready to go, docker environment.
 It's main focus is to provide features for fast and agile development of data management applications.
 It contains a full-featured responsive backend with a big set of features for your